 Preparation was quick.
 A bunch of newspaper on the floor and table, and a stack of leftover canvas.
 The goal is a relatively decorative piece to replace a piece currently up that I’m planning on putting in storage or relocating.
 The other important factor is the limited guidelines I set for myself regarding palette.

-I have a favorite paint company who put out a booklet that presents a color family.
-This time, I am going through our house with this specific color booklet right by my side.
+I am going through our house with this specific color palette right by my side.
 I would love for the entire interior to be unified.
 This most recent piece will cover a decent amount of space in our living room.
 I will be posting photos of the piece on the wall, once it gets there.
 After taxes.
 I swear.

 In the meantime, here are a few pics of my weekend getaway..